secondmind-labs/GPflux/README.md

 ```
 @article{dutordoir2021gpflux,
-    author = {Dutordoir, Vincent and Artemev, Artem and van der Wilk, Mark and Salimbeni, Hugh and Deisenroth,
+    author = {Dutordoir, Vincent and Artemev, Artem and van der Wilk, Mark and Salimbeni, Hugh
-            Marc and Hambro, Eric and McLeod, John and Leibfried, Felix and Hensman, James and John, ST},
+        and Hambro, Eric and McLeod, John and Leibfried, Felix and Hensman, James and John, ST},
     title = {GPflux: A library for deep Gaussian processes},
     year = {2021},
     journal = {arXiv:xxxx.xxxx},